ShadowSpeedrun/ShadowSX/FilesForReleases/README.txt

 6. Double click the main window, where instructed, to set the rom path to where your ShadowSX ROM will be.

-7. If you plan to run your ROM from a HDD, you may need to re-enable the Emulate Disk Speed setting in the game to improve performance.
+7. If you plan to run your ROM from an HDD, you may need to re-enable the Emulate Disk Speed setting in the game to improve performance.

 8. Click on the Controllers icon to set up your controller.